epfl-sti/cluster.coreos.restricted-sshd/README.md

    + `fleetctl ssh` can only target a service, and forwards to a `root` shell inside the Docker container of the same name (as opposed to a “top-level” `core` shell).

 `cluster.coreos.restricted-sshd` is *not* a general-purpose SSH server.
-It doesn't forward agents.
+It doesn't run arbitrary shell commands.
+It doesn't forward agents or ports.
 It may in the future obey the -D flag (SOCKS) to provide proxy-as-a-service to tenants, but again, it will only do so in a way that doesn't break the access control policy (e.g. it will only be possible to run the SOCKS server from a Docker container that the tenant has access to through `fleetctl ssh`).